Phantas0s/presentations/2020_10_25_lisp_presentation/lisp.md

 > "representing information about the world by sentences in a suitable formal language and a reasoning program that would decide what to do by making logical inferences.
 Representing sentences by list structure seemed appropriate - it still is - and a list processing language also seemed appropriate for programming the operations involved in deduction - and still is." - McCarthy, 1979

-* From the paper: LISP handle declarative and imperative sentences.
+* From the paper: Lisp handle declarative and imperative sentences using lists.

-## S-Expression and M-expressions
+## The notation: S-Expression and M-expressions

 ### S-Expression (paper)